Themefic-Team/beaf-before-and-after-gallery/readme.txt

 = How to create an Image Before After Slider in WordPress? =

-To create a before and after image slider (Keep) in WordPress, watch this[video](https://youtu.be/MLkJ1jL-TZM).
+To create a before and after image slider in WordPress, watch this[video](https://youtu.be/MLkJ1jL-TZM).
 It provides a step-by-step guide on how to add before and after image comparison sliders to your WordPress website.

 = Can we create Elementor before after image slider with BEAF? =